isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

-* The team received a special mention for demonstrating outstanding writing skills and won a one-to-one training with an established poet.
+* The team received a special mention for demonstrating outstanding writing skills and won a one-to-one training with an established poet.&nbsp;

 ** There was one round of concurrent debates.
-Our team won the debate they competed in.
+Our team won the debate they competed in.&nbsp;